More info

 • Creating category positioning that establishes clear competitive context

-The Florax case demonstrates this process:
+The Florax case

 When Florax came to us, they had a superior product with strong clinical backing and success in South American markets.
 But their initial US market entry attempts failed because their positioning centered on what worked in Brazil—academic credentials, research partnerships, and scientific validation.